How to Perform Software Product Testing – Detailed Process and Methods with Examples

 • Work fast and be a decision maker

-The biggest difference between testing software built as a service and software built as a product is that – in the former, once the test strategy is arrived at, it is applied for all subsequent testing.
+Let’s look at the biggest difference between testing software built as a service and software built as a product.
+In the case of the former, once the test strategy is arrived at, it is applied for all subsequent testing.

-However, for a product the test strategy has to change depending on the current life cycle stage the product is in and the changes to the market dynamics (new devices, new browsers, etc.).
-Product testing strategy needs to be much more flexible to change.
+On the other hand, for a product the test strategy has to change depending on the current life cycle stage the product is in and the changes to the market dynamics (new devices, new browsers, etc.).
+The product testing strategy needs to be much more flexible to change.

-About the author: This article is published by STH team member Swati S.
+About the author: This article was published by STH team member Swati S.

-We hope this article has been useful.
-Please feel free to post your comments, questions, and feedback below.
+We hope this article was beneficial to you.
+Please feel free to post your questions and feedback in the comments section below.
+We would love to hear from you.

 Recommended Reading